Inside Job Exposed: Unmasking a Reportable Insider Threat

 – Accessing data during non-working hours without legitimate reason

-– Accessing systems or resources
+– Accessing unauthorized systems or resources

 – Frequent access to higher-level data than required for job role